Hand over the golden thread at building completion

 The golden thread is not static.
 During occupation, you must continuously update it to reflect:

-Information about mandatory occurrence reports must be retained for a minimum of 7 years.
-Other golden thread information must be retained for the lifetime of the building as a higher-risk building.
+Keep mandatory occurrence reporting records as part of the golden thread.
+Golden thread information must be retained for the lifetime of the building as a higher-risk building.

 Handover is a critical moment where responsibility for the golden thread transfers.
 Poor handovers are a common cause of golden thread failures.